Contractors can exploit investment and savings opportunities of troubled markets

 Indeed, the government has been pushing all workers to invest more in their private pensions, and contractors working through limited companies in particular can divert substantial sums into their pension funds from their pre-tax income.

-Harris’ view is that contractors would do well to heed this advice: “Without a doubt, contractors are feeling under threat at the moment, suffering the threat of harassment by HMRC and the Treasury.
+The IFA expert's view is that contractors would do well to heed this advice: “Without a doubt, contractors are feeling under threat at the moment, suffering the threat of harassment by HMRC and the Treasury.
 But paying into pensions can’t really be challenged.”

 Asset allocation – spreading the risk

-Now, says Harris, is also the time to think about ‘asset allocation’, or where a contractor should invest their savings and pension contributions: “Our first task with any contractor starting out with their first private pension scheme is to ascertain their attitude to risk, as this will largely dictate where their savings and pension payments are invested.
+Now, says the expert, is also the time to think about ‘asset allocation’, or where a contractor should invest their savings and pension contributions: “Our first task with any contractor starting out with their first private pension scheme is to ascertain their attitude to risk, as this will largely dictate where their savings and pension payments are invested.

 “And, of course, a contractor’s attitude to risk can change over time, so we ensure we regularly review the risk profile of our existing clients with savings and a pension to make sure their money is being invested in the way they want.”